 Most gardeners grow their onions from starts.
-Starts are seedlings that have been started in greenhouses by local nurseries and mail-order catalogs.
-The advantages of using starts is that they mature sooner than plants started from seed and they are less prone to disease.
-The downside is that they are usually only offered as “white”, “yellow” or “red” onions.
-You only rarely known specifically which variety you are getting.
-Another drawback is that they tend to bolt, or flower, prematurely.
+Starts are seedlings that have been grown in greenhouses by local nurseries and mail-order catalogs.
+The advantages of using starts is that they mature sooner than plants you started from seed and they are less prone to disease.
+The downside is that only a few varieties are available as starts.
+Another drawback is that starts tend to bolt, or flower, prematurely.

 Onions need full sun and well-drained soil.
 If you have clay soil, add a little sand or compost to give texture and drainage to your soil.
 Raised beds or rows are an excellent way to grow healthy onions.